Would you like to join an e-mail group named Researching Change Network?

-The reason for starting this group is so that we start building a community and a formal channel of communication amongst passionate people interested in the broader issues of climate change, inequality, tax evasion, corruption, and more.
+This is an initiative to build an academic community and a formal channel of communication amongst passionate people interested in the broader issues of climate change, inequality, tax evasion, corruption, and more.
 These topics are all multi-disciplinary in nature and often fall beyond the standards of our respective fields.
-This, in turn, has created many rational and irrational obstacles for our research ambitions.
-Therefore, right now, what we need to do is find each other and help each other out!
+This in turn, has created many rational and irrational obstacles for our research ambitions.

 First, if you are interested in this e-mail group, please e-mail me (Mikael Homanen) directly, and provide a short biography about your research expertise, background, and interests (e.g. Name, Affiliation & Bio).
 Once you have done this, I will add you to the e-mail group and send you information about the current members.